dhughes/CoolBeans/README.md

 	}

 The mysql bean is simply the same as saying require("mysql").
 The dbConfig is an anonymous object with properties specified (more on this in a bit).
-When the recipientDao (dao = data access object) CoolBeans will see the "bean" property and will create and pass into the constructor the fully-constructed dbConfig object and the mysql object.
+When the recipientDao (dao = data access object) is created, CoolBeans will see the "bean" property and will create and pass into the constructor the fully-constructed dbConfig object and the mysql object.
 Here's what that recipientDao might look like: